Manfredo Tafuri’s Modern Architecture in Japan

 - New York

-Join Jean-Louis Cohen, Catherine Ingraham, Yukie Kamiya, and Mohsen Mostafavi for a discussion of the celebrated Italian architectural historian Manfredo Tafuri’s book Modern Architecture in Japan (Mack Books, 2022).
+Jean-Louis Cohen, Catherine Ingraham, Yukie Kamiya, and Mohsen Mostafavi led a discussion of the celebrated Italian architectural historian Manfredo Tafuri’s book Modern Architecture in Japan (Mack Books, 2022).
 Originally published in Italian in 1964, L’Architettura Moderna in Giappone explored the country’s post-war architecture, including its metabolist movement.
 Tafuri, who had never visited Japan before writing the book, used photographs, articles, and texts to explore the country’s modern architecture.
 This edition introduces English speakers to the influential book for the first time.

 Edited and introduced by Mohsen Mostafavi, this volume presents the translated text alongside essays by Marco Biraghi, Catherine Ingraham, Ken Tadashi Oshima, Federico Scaroni, and Hajime Yatsuka, as well as a rich collection of images.
 Together, these materials situate the reader in relation to Tafuri’s scholarship, the histories of Japanese architecture and Italian criticism, and the idiosyncrasies of the text.